-The Best Dog Beds of 2019
+The Best Dog Beds of 2022

 Size: Dogs enjoy being closely contained, but you still want to give them the opportunity to sprawl.
 Check dimensions to make sure you’re selecting the right size for your canine, as small, medium, large, and even jumbo can differ wildly among brands.

-Materials: Make sure the fabrics are durable and, of course, pet-friendly—so you don’t need to constantly replace the beds, especially if your dogs tend to be destructive.
-And if you have older pooches, ones with joint issues, or just want to provide your furry companion with especially comfy accommodations, you’ll want to look for options made from orthopedic foam (which assists circulation and offers joint and muscle support) or memory foam, which molds to dogs bodies, and springs right back after long-term use.
+Materials: Make sure the fabrics are heavy-duty, durable, and, of course, pet-friendly—so you don’t need to constantly replace the beds, especially if your dogs tend to be destructive.
+And if you have older dogs, ones with joint issues, or just want to provide your furry companion with especially comfy accommodations, you’ll want to look for options made from orthopedic foam (which assists circulation and offers joint and muscle support) or that have a memory foam base, which molds to dogs bodies, and springs right back after long-term use.
 You’ll also want to make sure beds are waterproof for easy cleanup, and able to be placed in the washing machine, or at least have a removable cover that can be.

 Other Dog Beds We Tested